sonbachmi/moviefriends/README.md

 - Using Next Auth with custom credentials provider
 - Registration UI submits to backend via Server Action.
 - User data is persisted to JSON flat-file to remove dependency on external database services.
+In case the default file location (`/db`) does not work, make sure to point it to a writable location in the environment file as commented.

 ## Routing